 Many of us talk to ourselves in our heads pretty much all day long.
 But it turns out that there are plenty of people who don’t.
 In fact, thinking comes in many shapes and sizes, and no two minds are exactly alike.
 In this episode, we explore the peculiar world of how we think, and consider the pros and cons of inner speech.
 Featuring psychologists Charles Fernyhough and Russell Hurlburt, and lots of 20K listeners.

-Zelda: Tones of the Kingdom
+The Legend of Zelda: Tones of the Kingdom

 The original Zelda game featured three melodies that would come to define the franchise: the Secret Unlocked Sound, the Treasure Chest sound, and the classic Zelda theme.
 Throughout the series, these melodies have been transformed again and again.
 Each version reflects the hardware it was made for, and Nintendo’s evolving approach to these iconic games.
 Featuring Thomas of Thomas Game Docs, and Kirk Hamilton of Strong Songs.